 You should have already defined or figured out what materials you can use.
 However, often there is still room for you to make some decisions about your materials.
 If so, here are some things to think about.
 To see all my articles about materials, see this page.

-Most model bridges are made from wood, so here is a quick overview.
+Most model bridges are made from wood, so here is a quick summary.

 Wood is amazing.
-It has been used in bridge building for millennia and is a standard for model bridges.
+It has been used in bridge building for a very long time and is a standard for model bridges.
 Balsa and Basswood, popsicle sticks, and paper are pretty common choices.
 When you are designing your bridge keep these things in mind:

-There are four types that we use with model bridges, and you can read more about each on my Bridge Joints page.
+There are four main types of joints that we use with model bridges, and you can read more about each on my Bridge Joints page.

 I’m a huge fan of using lap joints or butt joints with gussets.
 Knowing the type of joint you will use for your bridge (or types, you can mix and match), will help you with drawing your bridge design out.

-If you are building multiple bridges, I suggest that you make sure to label and date your drawings.
+If you are building more than one bridge, I suggest that you make sure to label and date your drawings.

-Graph paper works best, and you can tape multiple sheets together if you have a long bridge.
+Graph paper works best, and you can tape two or more sheets together if you have a long bridge.
 I would make drawings from three angles: from the side, the top, and portal (as if you are looking through the bridge).
 You can also draw from the bottom angle, but I find this less important as often the bottom is super simple in construction.

-That’s it for this overview of Step 1: Design It.
+That’s it for this overview of Model Bridge Design.
 You can view more articles in this section on the right menu and move on to Step 2 when you are ready.

 I have created several ready to go designs using popsicle sticks that are available in my store.
 You can get just the digital plans, or I can send you a complete kit with all the materials needed for building.